Guide to Finding a Therapist

 - Can you offer me a list or database of “in network” therapists (these are providers who are known to be covered by the insurance plan)?

-Finding out the answers to these questions might be stressful and the wording can be confusing but it is important to take the time to learn what you are getting into financially before choosing a therapist.
+Finding out the answers to these questions might be stressful and the wording can be confusing, but it is important to take the time to learn what you are getting into financially before choosing a therapist.

-Identify Your Needs
+Step 1: Identify Your Needs

 Here are some questions to help you get started: